 Another difference between Bolivian and Peruvian varieties is that the yields of Peruvian quinoa are considerably higher than the Bolivian ones.
-One Bolivian hectare yields on average 650 kg whereas a Peruvian one yields 1,300 kg on average.
+One Bolivian hectare yields on average 650 kg whereas a Peruvian one yields 1,300 kg on average (personal information from Pedro Claver).
 The reasons for higher yields in Peru can be (a) the mechanization of quinoa cultivation which is more easily applicable in lower areas and (b) less vulnerability to climatic factors such as strong winds, droughts and frosts, like they are encountered more often in the high plains (the Bolivian Altiplano).